babakfp/epicgamesapi/src/lib/docs/content.md

 ##### 🔶 `minPrice`

-Filter products by using a minimum price to search for Products by their Price.
+Filter products by using a minimum price.

 -   Optional: `true`
 -   Type: `number`